botblock/discord-botlist-best-practices/README.md

 ## Your bot list should:

 1. not display all bots on the homepage.
-2. not be hosted on Glitch.
+2. not be hosted on any free hosting provider.
+3. be mobile friendly.
+4. not be paid access only.
-3. have an API with good documentation.
+5. have an API with good documentation.
    - API should support `GET`ting bot information
       - Sends a JSON body for the response data
    - API should support `POST`ing bot stats